Knowledge Gradient for Multi-Objective Bayesian Optimization with Decoupled Evaluations: Cost Weighted Multi-Objective Knowledge Gradient

-Let \(\Lambda \subset \mathbb{R}^M\) denote the standard simplex.
 Our first result establishes that the cost-aware multi-objective knowledge gradient is everywhere non-negative.
 This is a standard result for knowledge-gradient acquisition functions and is the reason that we do not need to take the positive part inside the expectation as is necessary with expected improvement. \begin{lemma} Both forms of the cost-aware multi-objective knowledge gradient are non-negative.
 That is, for all \(\vect{x} \in \mathcal{X}\), \(m \in \{1, \dots, M\}\) and all \(\vect{\lambda} \in \Lambda\),

-almost surely. \end{lemma} This is a consequence of the maximum of the expectation of a stochastic process being at most the expectation of the maximum of that process, and is proved as \cref{thm:app-cmokg-nonneg} in \cref{sec:proofs}.
+almost surely. \end{lemma} This is a consequence of the maximum of the expectation of a stochastic process being at most the expectation of the maximum of that process, and is proved in \cref{sec:proofs}.

 Our main theoretical contribution ensures that when choosing samples with C-MOKG using either expectation over scalarizations, or random scalarizations, the scalarized objective values associated with the recommendations of the algorithm will converge to the optimal value.
 We assume no model mismatch by dropping the distinction between \(\vect{f}\) and \(\vect{f}^*\).
 In particular, since we are considering \(\vect{f}^*\) to be a GP here rather than a function, the following result should be interpreted as a statement about all possible \(\vect{f}^*\) together rather than for any individual sample.